aplteam/Tatin/docs/InstallingTheTatinServer.md

 ### The Windows Event Log

-Under Windows you may let Tatin write the the Event Log by setting `WindowsEventLog` to 1.
+Under Windows you may let Tatin write the Event Log by setting `WindowsEventLog` to 1.

 This parameter is ignored on non-Windows platforms and has no effect under Windows when Tatin is not running as a Windows Service.